Michigan Court Records

 What is Michigan Child Support?

-Michigan’s child support statutes are established under separate titles and chapters to effectively cover the implementation and collection of support, functions of relevant state agencies, and obligations of parents.
+Michigan’s child support statutes are generally established under separate titles and chapters to effectively cover the implementation and collection of support, the functions of relevant state agencies, and obligations of parents.
 Per MCL 552.602, child support means the money payable for a child’s care, including financial and emotional needs.
-This payment is typically ordered for children who have not reached the age of majority, i.e. 18 years.
-However, under MCL 552.602, the court may approve support for a child who is 18 years and higher but not over 19 years and 6 months.
-This mostly occurs when the child is fully attending high school while residing with the payee (parent receiving child support payments or custodial parent).
+This payment is typically ordered for children who have not reached the age of majority, i.e., 18 years.
+However, under MCL 552.602, the court may approve support for a child who is 18 years and older but not over 19 years and 6 months.
+This typically occurs when the child is fully attending high school while residing with the payee (parent receiving child support payments or custodial parent).

 What Does Child Support Cover in Michigan?